 - Liu W et al. Neurochem Int.
 29 Sep 2016.
 100: 164-177. - As part of a strategy to help guide the selection and evaluation of medicinal plant candidates for their neuroprotective potential, researchers at University of Rhode Island developed a Neuroprotective Potential Algorithm (NPA) by evaluating twenty-three standardized and chemically characterized Ayurvedic medicinal plant extracts in a panel of bioassays targeting oxidative stress, carbonyl stress, protein glycation, amyloid beta (Aβ) brillation, acetylcholinesterase (AChE) inhibition, and neuroinammation.

 Goyal R et al. Int J Adv Res.
 2016 May.
 Vol 4(Issue 5): 857-864.
-DOI: 10.21474/IJAR01 - Patients with were administered 300mg Pomella® daily for 30-days as an adjuct treatment showed significant improvements in key metabolic biomarkers.
+DOI: 10.21474/IJAR01 - Patients were administered 300mg Pomella® twice daily for 30-days as an adjuct treatment showed significant improvements in key metabolic biomarkers.
 Especially signfiicant decreases in blood glucose and HbA1c were seen compared to baseline.

 Goyal R et al. Eur J Biomed Pharma Sci.
 2016 Apr 30.
-Vol 3(Issue 5): 662-667. - Patients were administered 300mg Pomella® daily for 30-days as an adjuct treatment showed signficiant improvements in biomedical parameters such as HDL, OX-LDL, serum homocystein, hs-CRP, and others.
+Vol 3(Issue 5): 662-667. - Patients were administered 300mg Pomella® twice daily for 30-days as an adjuct treatment showed signficiant improvements in biomedical parameters such as HDL, OX-LDL, serum homocysteine, hs-CRP, and others.

 Yuan T et al. ACS Chem Neurosci.
 2015 Nov 11.
 DOI: 10.1021/acschemneuro.5b00260 - Urolithins, gut microbial metabolites of ellagitannins, fullled in silico criteria required for BBB permeability, and prevented β-amyloid fibrillation in vivo.
 Moreover, urolithins not only prevented β-amyloid fibrillation in vitro, it also protected Caenorhabditis elegans from amyloid β1−42 induced neurotoxicity and paralysis, supporting its neuroprotective effect.

 Ahmed AH et al. Current Alz Res.
 2014.
 11(9). - Pomella® was shown to impact cognitive function and markers of healthy brain aging in an aged transgenic AD model.
 Findings support a specific anti-amyloidgenic mechanism of Pomella.